 As his studies at Vanderbilt progressed, the technology concepts he faced became more and more complex.
 He continued to show academic excellence as he was able to understand and advance such technologies.
 He also honed his ability to expertly explain complex concepts to others.

-“Essentially cooperative control is all about emergent behavior from connectedness.
+For example, one of his research interests became resilient, cooperative control of networked multiagent systems, a topic not easily understood by the vast number of people, including engineers.
+When challenged to use his research topic to demonstrate his skill at explaining technology, he replied without hesitation: “Essentially cooperative control is all about emergent behavior from connectedness.
 Whenever you have small computing nodes or dynamic systems that start to interact, they also begin to share information.
 You can discover emergent behaviors from the collective.
 The idea that you can have unexpected emergent behaviors from local interactions fascinates me.
 It's like the Connection piece in the entrepreneurial mindset where you can have these connections that can lead to insights, and they are insights that wouldn't have happened without the interacting components.
 This leads to greater value creation.
 Value creation can be what I would consider the emergent behavior in that case."

 “My research is a microcosm of that.
 I study the dynamics of individual nodes and local interactions and how they can lead to emergent behaviors for the system.
 For example, through some very simple interactions, ducks are able to fly and maintain flying V formations.
 In the V formation the ducks are able to maintain good velocities and trajectories for hundreds of miles using simple local interactions.
 The emergent behavior there would be the flying V formation where each duck is using just basic collision avoidance approaches in order to maintain roughly the same distance from its neighbor.
 Each duck falls in line.
 They just have a couple of small rules that they're using to create the nice flying V formation.